piyushpatel2005/go-exploration/notes/slices/index.md

 Length of slice1: 4, Capacity of slice1: 7
 ```

-If we do not specify the `start_index`, slice operation default to position starting at index `0`.
-Similarly, if we do not specify `end_index` position, it defaults to end of underlying array.
+If you do not specify the `start_index`, slice operation default to position starting at index `0`.
+Similarly, if you do not specify `end_index` position, it defaults to end of underlying array.

 **Example:**
 ```go